ansible/lightbulb/workshops/tower_install/README.md

 # Workshop: Installing Tower

-### Topics Covered
+## Topics Covered

 * Installing Ansible Tower
 * Importing a License File

-### What You Will Learn
+## What You Will Learn

 * The installation process for a standalone instance of Ansible Tower using the bundled installer.

-### The Assignment
+## The Assignment

 Install Ansible Tower on your controller machine using the [latest installer](http://releases.ansible.com/ansible-tower/setup/ansible-tower-setup-latest.tar.gz) and upload your license file.

 1. Follow the [quick installation instructions](http://docs.ansible.com/ansible-tower/latest/html/quickinstall/index.html) to configure and run the single integrated installation of Ansible Tower on the control machine.
-2. Sign into the Ansible Tower UI and upload the license file to enable the instance when prompted.
+1. Sign into the Ansible Tower UI and upload the license file to enable the instance when promted.
 Request a trial license if one hasn't been provided already.
 (Either trial license type will suffice for these lab assignments.)

-### Extra Credit
+## Extra Credit

 * After importing the license file, access the ping API endpoint using a browser.

-### Reference
+## Reference

 * [Ansible Tower Software Releases Archive](http://releases.ansible.com/ansible-tower/)
 * [Ansible Tower Quick Installation Guide](http://docs.ansible.com/ansible-tower/latest/html/quickinstall/index.html)